 Most hot spots are self-inflicted.
-They occur when the dog licks, bites, and itches their fur incessantly, eventually creating traumatized tissue, raw skin, and a wet scab.
-In many cases, the inciting cause for the persistent licking and itching is something as simple as an insect or flea bite.
-Even a single mosquito bite has the ability to cause significant agitation, therefore leading to the development of a hot spot.
+They occur when the dog licks, bites, and itches their skin incessantly, eventually creating traumatized tissue, raw skin, and a moist scab.
+In many cases, the inciting cause of the persistent licking and itching could be something as simple as an insect or flea bite.
+Even a single mosquito bite could cause significant agitation, which could lead to the development of a hot spot.

-The frustration for pet owners and pain for dogs often begins during the healing process.
-As the hot spot starts to scab, the itchy sensation magnifies causing the dog to bite, lick, and itch even more than before.
-The constant attention to the healing wound causes it to open up and allow for bacteria from the dog's mouth and paws to enter, time and time again.
-Therefore, the sore is not only not healing, but the potential for serious bacterial infections becomes a great risk.
-As you can see, a simple hotspot isn't so simple once it fully develops.
+The frustration for pet owners and the pain and discomfort for dogs often begins during the healing process.
+As a scab begins to form, the itching sensation intensifies, causing the dog to bite, lick, and itch even more than before.
+The constant irritation of the area delays healing and can permit bacteria from the dog's mouth, paws, and other surfaces to enter the wound.
+Therefore, delayed healing of the wound can be complicated by the potential for serious bacterial infections.
+As you can see, a simple hotspot isn't so simple once it is fully developed.

 Other Factors to Consider

-Veterinarians agree that in many cases the inciting cause of the persistent licking, biting, and itching is insect bite related.
-However, it is not the only possibility.
+Although in many cases, the inciting cause of the persistent licking, biting, and itching could be related to an insect bite, this is not the only possibility.

-Hot spots on dogs can also result from the following:
+Hot spots on dogs can also be caused by the following: